AndreaFitz/safeguarding-hub/README.md

 - **Footer**
   Contains copyright, privacy policy, terms of service, and social media links.

+- **Newsletter Page**
+  Link to newsletter

+- **Resources Page**
+  Link to Definitions of the Principles - also the link from the Home page on each card

-- **Gallery**
+- **Kind Words Page**
-  (Describe if you have a gallery section, otherwise remove.)
+  Testimonials from site users

-- **Sign Up Page**
+- **Reach Out Page**
-  (Describe if you have a sign-up page, otherwise remove.)
+  Simple form to contact the site

 ---

 ### Features Left to Implement

-- Add more detailed guides and resources for each safeguarding principle.
+- Add more detailed guides and resources.
 - User authentication and personalized dashboards.
 - Interactive quizzes or self-assessment tools.
-- (Add or remove based on your project plan.)

 ---